 All women had to spin, because hand spinning was so slow that even if all women spent most of their time spinning for their entire lives, clothes were still very expensive.
 And women also had to spin for sheets, blankets, towels, napkins, and diapers.
 Old women who couldn’t even walk spent their days sitting and spinning.

 People also had to spin thread for other uses, not just for clothing.
 Sailors and hunters needed a lot of thread and rope for fishing nets and hunting nets and ships.
-For these things, sometimes men did the spinning.
+For spinning fishing nets, rope and other things men used, sometimes men did the spinning.

 Learn by doing: a spinning project